Woman dies Tuesday after Fort Smith fire

-FORT SMITH -- A woman died Tuesday, one day after a fire in her kitchen, according to Ethan Millard, a marshal with the Fire Department.
+FORT SMITH -- A woman died Tuesday, one day after a fire in her kitchen, according to Marshal Ethan Millard of the Fire Department.

 Millard identified the woman as Ann Brambl, 76.
 She died at 2:30 a.m.
 Tuesday at Washington Regional Medical Center in Fayetteville from smoke inhalation, he said.